 Peppered among the huge department stores and boutiques were a few architectural oddities including the wonderfully warped De Beers building above and just down the same street the swiss-cheese Mikimoto building below.
 The latter is ingeniously designed so that it requires no internal support columns.

 I don’t quite understand where the Japanese get the money to spend at these kinds of places when their economy has been flat for so long but clearly enough people are doing well enough to prop up all the high-end stores around here.

-Another example of consumerism gone wild can be found at the sprawling Roppongi Hills (六本木ヒルズ) complex with the center-piece being the sumo-like Mori Tower above.
-It looks pretty incredible lit-up at night but unlike the Shanghai World Finance Center this is no slender beauty.
+Another example of consumerism gone wild can be found in the sprawling Roppongi Hills (六本木ヒルズ) complex with the centre piece being the sumo-like Mori Tower above.
+It looks pretty incredible lit up at night but unlike the Shanghai World Finance Center this is no slender beauty.

 The complex layout seems to have been intentionally designed to confuse all but those with perfect map navigational skills and you’ll likely find yourself lost in the maze of walkways at some point.